 ABOUT THE PRIZE

 The Children's Climate Prize is an international prize annually awarded to young people taking actions to bring sustainable solutions for our planet.
-The prize celebrates and shed light on young innovators, entrepreneurs, changemakers and conservators in order to spread hope and inspire.
-The winners of the Prize are celebrated at a gala event in Stockholm, Sweden.
-They receive a diploma, medal and prize money of SEK 100,000 to continue developing their projects.
+The prize celebrates and shed light on young innovators, entrepreneurs, changemakers and conservators in order to spread hope and inspire others.
+The winners of the Prize receive a diploma, medal and prize money of SEK 100,000 to continue developing their projects.

 The foundation was created to ensure a long-term perspective for the Prize and makes it possible for others to partner in the initiative.The purpose of the Children's Climate Foundation is to promote children's contributions to environmental and climate work both local and internationally.
 The foundation is politically and religiously neutral.
 Every year, the Children’s Climate Foundation awards 100 000 SEK to the winner.
 The CEO of Telge Energi is also the chair of the Children’s Climate Foundation since they initiated the very first Children's Climate Prize in 2016.